Softball History Sections

 Welcome to the Slow Pitch Softball History Site.
 All the information you ever wanted to know about slow pitch softball is in here.
 Just click on the link to the left to go wherever you want to visit.
 This site covers all the national championships of all the softball organizations past and present from men's to women's to seniors and every other class imaginable.
 All the softball hall of fames and all-time teams are listed along with the yearly team rankings and individual national leaders.
 Some of the old time tournament classics of yesteryear are documented along with today's major NITs and some of the more prominent invitational tournaments around the country.
 Bill Plummer of the ASA offers his official description of softball history for all kids doing school projects on the subject matter.
 There are some stats of the legends of the game complete with many photos.
 A complete list of softball links and a message board is available also as is a page of thanks for all the people that have helped and contributed to this site.
 Thanks for stopping by - Steve

-Bill Plummer III, Amateur Softball Association (ASA) Hall of Fame Manager, announced his retirement effective as of December 31, 2009 and will be stepping down from the ASA National Office.
+Bill Plummer III, Amateur Softball Association (ASA) Hall of Fame Manager announced his RETIREMENT effective as of December 31, 2009 and will be stepping down from the ASA National Office.
 He is the greatest softball historian of all time.
 He has written a couple of books on the great history of this game.
-You can still go to www.softball.org and order them.
 The first one is the "Softball's Hall of Famer" book and it chronicles the history of the ASA National Softball of Fame in Oklahoma City and has a bio on all the inductees.
 The second book is called "The Game America Plays: Celebrating 75 years of the Amateur Softball Association" Bill worked on this book for a long time and it commemorates the ASA's 75th Anniversary through historical photographs and personal stories.
 Relive the greatest moments in softball history with this engaging narrative of America's favorite participation sport.
 With never-before-published photographs and vignettes from players, umpires, and coaches, this is a must-read for every player, coach and fan of softball.
 Bill was most deservingly inducted into the ASA Hall of Fame in 1999.
+His last book is titled "Women's Fast Pitch Softball, The Best of the Best".
+The book can be ordered by clicking on the banner below.
 This man knows more about Softball History than any man alive in the United States today.
 He has helped me many times over with information on this site and I want to take the time to thank him for all he's done for me.

 Check out the official Softball Today Web Site.
 This is another great softball magazine that always has informative articles on what's going on in the world of softball.
 Click on the link provided to read about this publication.
 Every single publication gets better then the last one as they have been including more and more tournament information from across the country.
 Plus they have their annual equipment guide that is second to none.